The Characteristics Of Technology As On How It Is Related To Classical Music

 How technology changed classical music

-Recent developments in technology have had an increasingly profound effect on how we listen to, produce, and experience music.
+Recent developments in technology have had an increasingly profound effect on how we listen to, produce, and experience classical music.
 Technologies such as MP3 players, headphones, and smart phones all contribute to this influence by allowing us to access and enjoy music easily and quickly.
+We are also able to practice and learn our instruments better to be more prepared in a classical musical setting.

 Music production has become very technologically advanced.
 Computers play an important role in music making since they help create musical pieces.
 Software such as Logic, Pro Tools, or MuseScore can be used to write songs, edit vocals, add instruments, and more.
 Instruments are made using software and hardware such as MIDI keyboards or guitars that connect directly to computers.